system76/docs/_articles/wireless.md

 `lspci | grep Network`

+Sometimes erasing the stored information about wireless locations can fix problems:

+`sudo rm /etc/NetworkManager/system-connections/*`

+Occasionally, reinstalling network-manager can fix some network issues:

+`sudo apt install --reinstall network-manager`

-# WiFi Speeds and Frequencies
+# Wifi Speeds and Frequencies

 - 54 Mb/s uses the 802.11g & 802.11b standards.
 - 145 Mb/s and 300 Mb/s modes support the 802.11n standard and use 20MHz and 40MHz bandwidths.
 - 300Mbps / 40Mhz will provide the maximum performance in most cases.
 - 145Mbps / 20MHz will work better in areas with more access points.